zeez-devops/devops_path/LEMP_Stack/LEMP.md

 # Introduction To LEMP Stack

-In project_2 LAMP Stack was implemented, in this project LEMP Stack will be implemented.
-Learners will understand more about web stack and what LEMP Stack is, its importane, and how it is different from LAMP Stack.
-As we move forward in this project, learners will learn  how to create and launch web applications using the LEMP stack.

-We’ll start by exploring the LEMP stack's architecture.
-Linux is the strong base, Nginx serves as the powerful web server, MySQL manages databases, and PHP gives life to your web applications by enabling server-side functionality.
-In this project, we will understand you more on ec2 instaces, improve the performance of Nginx, manage MySQL databases, and become skilled at developing PHP code for your applications.

-When you finish the Project (LEMP Stack) Course, Get ready to use your imagination and start this exciting adventure with us.
-By the end of this project a task will be assigned which will be based on everything we has be done in this project.
-So let's  start

-### What Is LEMP Stack ?

-From the last project, we understand what web stack is a collection of similar things or object (softwares) which work together in an interconnected way to run a function.

 The word LEMP refers to a group of open source software installed together which can be used to host web applications.
 ***LEMP*** meaning Linux; a unix operating system, Nginx; a web server capable of load balancing and can serve as a reverse proxy, Mysql; a database and PHP; an Hypertext preprocessor.